andrewglass3/docker-unifi-video/README.md

 Unifi Video Controller Software Running in Docker

 ##More details to be added however in the mean time:
+Big thank you to ctindale for the work on creating the initial docker image for this and his helpful guidance on the UBNT forums.

 From within the cloned folder run: